Prayer

 Saturdays: Our neighbors who live around the world.
 All who work in the retail trade in metropolitan Boston and those who own businesses.
 Counselors and spiritual directors.
 All victims of abuse; all perpetrators of abuse.

 Sundays: All places of prayer and worship.
 Our neighboring churches: Houghs’ Neck Congregational and Holy Trinity Parish.
 An end to institutional racism and all discrimination.
-Universities, colleges, and technical schools.
+Those who teach, learn, and work in universities, colleges, and technical schools.
 All who seek God.